volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ## Setting Up jtcop

 To get started with jtcop, simply add the plugin to your build configuration file.
-For Maven, the configuration appears as follows:

-To kick off with jtcop, you just need to plug it into your build configuration.
-If you're using Maven, here's how you'd do it:
+If you're using Maven, here's how you can do it:
-____

-To start using jtcop the only thing you need to do is to add the plugin to your build configuration file, for example, for Maven it looks like as follows

 ```xml